top of page

 Professional Draft Management

-• Maintain clean, organized version history for your entire series
+• Maintain a clean, organized version history for your entire series.

 Final Note

-Lowerated gives writers a platform to manage that complexity.
-From outlining ideas and structuring episodes, to drafting, collaborating, and organizing revisions, the tools are built for series-scale storytelling.
+Lowerated provides writers with a platform to manage that complexity.
+From outlining ideas and structuring episodes to drafting, collaborating, and organizing revisions, the tools are built for series-scale storytelling.

 If you want to be the writer of the next great film, use Lowerated Script Writer: https://platform.lowerated.com